muratk5n/thirdwave/en/README.md

 ---

-It happens to be one of the core tenets of econ dude.. time to hit the books?
+It happens to be one of the core tenets of econ.. time to hit the books?

 Cld also be supply issues of course